 Here is my latest Curriculum Vitae.

-Away from the math department, I can be found enjoying soccer (I used to play, but now I watch my daughter and Sporting Kansas City), fussing over the trees I planted in my yard, drinking good tea, playing fancy board games, reading, or telling ridiculous stories with my children.
+Away from the math department, I can be found enjoying soccer (I used to play, but now I watch my daughter and Sporting Kansas City, and I referee locally), fussing over the trees I planted in my yard, drinking good tea, playing fancy board games, reading, or telling ridiculous stories with my children.